Don’t get us wrong; we love PayPal.

 Pretty soon, Cash App’s initial value proposition — barebones simplicity — may start to feel limiting when you see competitors offering compelling features like bank dashboard integration, currency conversions, and free credit card readers.

-Thankfully, Cash App starts making way more sense when you learn about the Cash Card.
+Thankfully, Cash App starts making way more sense when you learn the Cash App features, like the Cash Card.
 The Cash Card is a debit card linked to your Cash App balance that lets you withdraw your funds from any ATM for a $2 fee.

 That’s a big deal for folks who want their cash instantly, since the alternative is to: